Dr. Inderjeet Mann

 Project: Assessment of Sports-Based Crime Prevention Programs in British Columbia

 UFV’s South Asian Studies Institute (SASI), with the financial support of the Crime Reduction Research Program, B.C.
-Ministry of Public Safety and Solicitor General, has undertaken an assessment of sports-based crime and violence prevention programs in our province.
+Ministry of Public Safety and Solicitor General, undertook an assessment of sports-based crime and violence prevention programs in our province.

 Many sports-based youth programs claim to have an impact on crime prevention or on youth involvement in gangs.
 However, the concept of sport-based crime prevention is still in need of standardized definitions.
 There is also a critical need for further research and theory to identify the context and processes through which sport participation may contribute to crime prevention.
 For instance, further research is needed on the cognitive processes through which skills acquired through sport participation can be effectively transferred to other aspects of the participants’ life.
 Finally, few sports-based crime prevention programs, whether in B.C. or elsewhere, have been subjected to a rigorous evaluation.
 As a result, many of these programs may have overly ambitious crime prevention objectives, as well as vague rationales for their activities and limited evidence of their impact on youth crime.

-This new one-year project aims to improve our current understanding of the impact of sports-based crime prevention programs on youth crime and gang recruitment.
-The project will develop the first inventory of sports-based crime prevention programs in this province, in particular in the Lower Mainland and Fraser Valley regions, and will begin to assess the extent to which current programs are aligned with best practices.
-Furthermore, this study will assess cultural and gender relevance, and seek to understand how these sport-based programs are integrated with other crime prevention initiatives, as well as exploring the sustainability of existing programs.
-The project will also develop an evaluation framework and assess the evaluability of existing programs.
-The project, as it evolves, will hopefully lead to the development of a training curriculum and training tools for coaches, leaders, and facilitators involved in creating and delivering effective sports-based crime prevention programs.
+This one-year project aimed to improve our understanding of the impact of sports-based crime prevention programs on youth crime and gang recruitment.
+The project developed the first inventory of sports-based crime prevention programs in this province, in particular in the Lower Mainland and Fraser Valley regions, and began to assess the extent to which current programs are aligned with best practices.
+Furthermore, the study assessed cultural and gender relevance, and sought to understand how these sport-based programs are integrated with other crime prevention initiatives, as well as exploring the sustainability of existing programs.
+The project also developed an evaluation framework and assessed the evaluability of existing programs.
+The project, led to the development of a training curriculum and training tools for coaches, leaders, and facilitators involved in creating and delivering effective sports-based crime prevention programs.

-We acknowledge and thank the Ministry of Public Safety and Solicitor General for the funding to undertake this important work.
+We acknowledge and thank the Ministry of Public Safety and Solicitor General for the funding this important work.

 Dr. Amanda McCormick